Lake County, California: Public transportation

 Lake Transit serves all areas around Clear Lake.
 Local routes serve Lakeport, Clearlake and Lower Lake.
 Connections are also provided to St. Helena (in Napa County) and Ukiah (in Mendocino County).
 Some routes operate on weekdays only; no service is provided on Sundays and observed public holidays.

 Airports

 Lampson Field is the county's public airport.
 A 4000 foot airstrip is located in Gravelly Valley, north of Lake Pillsbury.
 There are also several private airstrips located throughout the county.
 The county was once host to the Paul Hoberg Airport in the Cobb area, which by the early 1980s was considered abandoned.

 Historical railroads

 In 1888 the Vaca Valley and Clear Lake Railroad reached Rumsey, but the planned line to Clear Lake was never built.
 The Clear Lake Railroad started work on a line from Hopland to Lakeport: "In November 1911 first ground was broken for the Hopland-Clear Lake railroad to Hopland.
 Mrs Harriet Lee Hammond, wife of the president of the road started construction. ...
 There were six miles of track out of Hopland ...", but this was also abandoned.

+Culture

+The Lake County Arts Council is the official arts council for Lake County, California, founded in 1981.
+It runs under the California Arts Council (CAC).
+The Lake County Arts Council runs the Main Street Gallery, a small gallery for visual arts with space for arts classes in Lakeport, Ca. This space is also used for the Lake County Arts Council's literary program, which hosts the county's Poetry Out Loud Program, recurring Writer's Circles, and more.
+In addition, the Lake County Arts Council has other events and programs including Art in Public Places, the Spring Dance Festival, and the Summer Youth Art Camp.
+The Lake County Arts Council also owns and operates the Soper Reese Theatre, Lake County's only fixed seating theatre located in Lakeport, California.
+The Soper Reese Theatre is a live performance venue that shows live theatrical shows, dance, live music, and has a Classic Cinema showing twice a month.